How to Enroll

 • U.S. permanent resident who has an I-151, I-551 or I-551C (Alien Registration Receipt Card)

-Be enrolled in the 7th- or 8th-grade year at an Indiana public or private school accredited by the Indiana Department of Education.
+Be automatically enrolled or apply in the 7th or 8th grade at an Indiana public or private school accredited by the Indiana Department of Education.

-• A student in 7th or 8th-grade year who is in legal guardianship does not need to meet this requirement.
+- A student in the 7th or 8th grade who is in legal guardianship does not need to meet this requirement.

 Haga clic aquí para mirar un video sobre este programa en Español.

 21st Century Scholar income requirements